Urinary incontinence: What role does my pelvic floor play?

 Various factors contribute to the occurrence of urinary incontinence

 - Pregnancy: During pregnancy, some women already notice that they have urine leakage.
 The weight of the baby presses on the bladder and the pelvic floor.
+Also: Hormones that prepare ligaments and joints for delivery weaken the muscles that control urine flow.

 - Delivery: The pelvic floor can be injured during birth.

 - Doing sport: Some sports favor the appearance of urinary leaks.
+Since they put extra pressure on the bladder and pelvic floor.

 What is the connection between the pelvic floor and urinary incontinence?